What is Carbon Molecular Sieve?

 Made from carbon rich materials such as coal, coconut shell, or thermoset polymers (e.g., phenolic resin, polyimide, PAN).
 The raw material selected determines the final pore structure and mechanical strength. - Shape the material

-The precursor mix with a binder (often coal-tar pitch) and then form them into pellets, beads, or monoliths by extrusion or granulation. - Stabilize / pre-oxidize
+The precursor is mixed with a binder (often coal tar pitch) and then formed into pellets, beads, or monoliths via extrusion or granulation. - Stabilize / pre-oxidize

 Polymers stabilize at ~150–320 °C in air to prevent melting and lock in the microstructure.

-Coal based precursors may undergo mild oxidation to improve process stability. - Carbonize in inert gas
+Coal based precursors may undergo mild oxidation to improve process stability. - Carbonize in an inert gas.

 The shaped material is heated under an inert atmosphere to ~500–900 °C, and as a result, the process removes volatiles and creates a porous structure. - Activate